Soviet nonconformist art: Pavel Kondratiev's Group

-The Arefiev's Circle
+Arefiev's Circle

 Alexander Arefiev (ru) was a leader of the nonconformist group in Leningrad (St. Petersburg).
 He was expelled from the Soviet Union in 1977, and died in Paris in 1978.

 The group included the artists: A. Arefiev (Arekh), Valentin Gromov (ru) (b.
 1930), Richard (Rikhard) Vasmi (ru), who is also known by his quote "The artist painted his own Sarcophagus all his life", Vladimir Shagin (ru), Sholom Schwartz (ru), Natalia Zhilina, who was close to this group, and the poet Roald Mandelstam (ru), who provided to the group the inspiration for their art work.
 Their group was called as "The Order of Mendicant Painters" or "The Order of Unsold Painters", and they were recognized only after the starting of the new Nonconformists movement in Leningrad and their participation in the exhibitions at the Gaza Palace of Culture (1974) and the Nevsky Palace of Culture (1975).